 The buzz is on Design.
 As I write this post, IBM has decided to invest $100 million in setting up the Interactive Experience labs, to expand its Design Business.
 You keep hearing many stories about it everyday.
 There are the businesses that have just woken up to the benefits of design, and then thanks to the success of Apple, design is something that people want now.
 As a result of this, the demand side of things when it comes to getting designers on board is high, but the supply is low.
 This is a worldwide phenomenon, but a critical thing in a country like India, where design is often seen to come very late in the innovation process.

 Teaching to me is a very difficult thing to do and in a way the most challenging.
-It is also a world wide notion that the way Design Education is imparted is not up-to mark with the current trends and that it needs to change.
+It is also a worldwide notion that the way Design Education is imparted is not up to mark with the current trends and that it needs to change.
 Don Norman in his recent article talks about this at length.

 Design is the practice of intentional creation to enhance the world.
 It is a field of doing and making, creating great products and services that fit human needs, that delight and inform.
 Design is exciting because it calls upon the arts and humanities, the social, physical, and biological sciences, engineering and business.
-But design faces an uncertain future.
-The traditional design fields create artifacts.
+But the design faces an uncertain future.
+The traditional design fields create artefacts.
 But new societal challenges, cultural values, and technological opportunities require new skills.
-Design today is more human-centered and more social, more rooted in technology and science than ever before.
-Moreover, there is need for services and processes that do not require the great craft skills that are the primary outcome of a design education.
+Design today is more human-centred and more social, more rooted in technology and science than ever before.
+Moreover, there is a need for services and processes that do not require the great craft skills that are the primary outcome of design education.

 ─ excerpts from Don Norman’s article.